duke-interactive-graphics/Interactive-Graphics-Critical-Code/_docs/schedule/week_1.md

   * Task: Follow the "Hello World" tutorials and create your first p5.js sketch.
 Push it to Github and use GitHub Pages to make it visible.
 Email me the link.

-# Blog Post
-In class we explored many different ways in which artists, designers, entrepreneurs, and engineers engaged creatively with code.
-Find some more (at least one) examples of a creative use of code.

-  * Task: Write a brief blog post about the artist and their work.
-What got you excited about this project.
-Could you implement a similar project throughout this class?
-How long did this project take to develop.
-Engage critically with the work.
-Who is the work for and who is benefiting from it.
-How/where is the work being displayed, who has access to it?